Government agencies communicate via .gov.sg websites (e.g. go.gov.sg/open). Trusted websites

 Flat buyers taking a housing loan from HDB have the option of retaining up to $20,000 of the available CPF savings in each buyer's OA.
 The remaining balance in the CPF OA must be used to pay for the flat purchase, before they can take an HDB housing loan.
 If you need the CPF refund from the sale of your current property to finance the resale flat purchase, please ensure the amount has already been credited to your CPF OA, before you submit the resale application.

-To finance your flat purchase, you may choose to get a housing loan from HDB or a financial institution (FI) regulated by the Monetary Authority of Singapore.
+To finance your flat purchase, you may choose to take a housing loan from HDB or a financial institution (FI) regulated by the Monetary Authority of Singapore.

-As the purchase of a flat is a long-term commitment and payment of the monthly instalments can stretch up to 25 years or more, it is important to exercise prudence so you can continue to pay the monthly payments.
+Buying a flat is a long-term commitment, and mortgage payments can stretch up to 25 years or more.
+Hence, it is important to exercise financial prudence so that you can sustain the monthly payments.

-You will need a valid HLE letter at all of the following stages:
+You will need a valid HFE letter at all of the following stages:

-Those taking an HDB housing loan will have the option of retaining up to $20,000 CPF savings in each buyer's OA.
-The rest of the available CPF OA balance must be used to pay for the flat purchase.
+You and your co-applicant(s) may each retain up to $20,000 CPF savings in the Ordinary Account (OA).
+The rest of the available CPF OA balances must be used to pay for the flat purchase.

-If the lease can cover the youngest buyer to the age of 95 and above, the Loan-to-Value (LTV) limit will be 80%^ of the lower of the resale price and value.
+If the lease can cover the youngest core member up to the age of 95 and above, the Loan-to-Value (LTV) limit will be 75% of the lower of the resale price and value.
+Otherwise, the LTV limit will be pro-rated from 75%.

-Flat buyers who have submitted a resale application will be provided with a customised financial plan, which will include the applicable LTV limit at point of resale application (if they are taking an HDB housing loan), and the payments required at the various milestones of their flat purchase.
+If you have submitted a resale application, you will be provided with a customised financial plan, which will include the applicable LTV limit at point of resale application (if you are taking an HDB housing loan), and the payments required at the various milestones of your flat purchase.

 You may choose to finance your flat purchase with a housing loan from the FIs regulated by Monetary Authority of Singapore (MAS).
-View and compare the housing loan packages offered by participating FIs.
+View and compare housing loan packages offered by the participating FIs on the HDB Flat Portal.

-Check the key terms and considerations in taking up a housing loan from the FIs before making a decision.
-You may use our calculator to obtain housing loan estimates from the FIs.
+Check the key terms and considerations in taking up a housing loan from the FIs before deciding.
+You can work out a payment plan and obtain housing loan estimates from the FIs.

 You may be eligible to receive a housing subsidy to help with the purchase of your resale flat.